amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 D. Encrypt traffic

-Q56

-Which Azure feature allows Azure resources to privately access an Azure PaaS service while using the service's public endpoint?
+(Q56).
+Which Azure feature allows Azure resources in a VNet to securely access an Azure PaaS service over the Azure backbone while the service continues to use its public endpoint?

 A. Private Endpoint